 #Concussion

 I had just carved a perfect turn, rocketed through the wake on the return, and was feeling the endorphin rush of what I was sure was my best ride ever.
-I’ve only been wakeboarding for a few years, but it was a nice segue from years and years of snowboarding.
-Feeling truly in command of my board, my body, and the water, I remember thinking to myself I finally got this.
+I’d only been wakeboarding for a few years, but it was a nice segue from years and years of snowboarding.
+Feeling truly in command of my board, my body, and the water, I remember thinking to myself, I’ve finally got this.
 I smiled at my son and one of his buddies in the boat, adjusted my grip on the rope handle, and positioned myself for another shot across the wake, knowing I was totally on my game.
 The tension on the rope, the push from my knees and quads to create the torque, and then BLACKNESS.

 As I groggily lifted my head from the water, just in time to take a deep gasping breath, my brain seemed to be going through a reboot and a system check.
 OK, I’m breathing.
 OK, I can open my eyes.
 OK, I see the water.
 OK, I can feel my body.
 OK, my central nervous system is working, and it is sending off alerts.

 It was as if I’d been watching a movie, mid-scene, and someone turned off the TV.
-I was having the ride of my life on my wakeboard, my buddy Mitchell driving the boat, our boys Cooper and Oliver spotting and hanging in the boat, and then, whack, instant blackout.
+I was having the ride of my life on my wakeboard, my buddy Mitchell driving the boat, our boys Cooper and O.T. spotting and hanging in the boat, and then, whack, instant blackout.

 I managed to get my arm up in some sort of “I’m OK,” which I think probably conveyed “I’m alive” more than I’m OK.

-While I have no memory of it, I realize I must have caught a front side edge in the water, effectively stopping the board, while my body, aside from my feet which were locked into the board, continued to try to move forward at rapid speed.
+While I have no memory of it, I realize I must have caught a front-side edge in the water, effectively stopping the board, while my body, aside from my feet, which were locked into the board, continued to try to move forward at rapid speed.
 By the time my brain figured out to let go of the rope, I was accelerating like a physics formula with my upper body and head arcing directly down towards the water’s surface.
 Yeah, I know, I also think of water as soft.
 But when you hit it at a high rate of speed, it feels more like concrete.

 Fast forward through a week of dizziness, headaches, and general mental slowness.
 When I returned to work and tried to really think, analyze, and focus, I knew I had a serious problem.
-I knew I had taken a blow to the head, but everyday I had just presumed I’ll feel better tomorrow.
+I knew I had taken a blow to the head, but every day I had just presumed I’ll feel better tomorrow.
 My presumption was wrong.
 I had a concussion.
 A concussion is a real thing, and no amount of my immortality complex or alleged grit was going to send the concussion away.

 My Symptoms